pi-apps/SilkRoad/README.md

 As a data storage center, capable of sharing data and connecting data portals for customers,we are capable of integrating data into Web3.
 # List of products
 + Pi Silk Road - E-commerce:
-It is a goods trading
+It is a goods trading.
 Goods are exchanged through P2P, virtual booths, auction floors, posting news, and chat rooms.
 + Swap Pi Platform:
 Cryptocurrency Swap